 - To complete a specified number of community service hours

-Defendants that are believed to have committed a violation may be arrested without an existing warrant.
 The accused may be held in custody without bail while a court hearing is pending.
-The accused may be represented by legal counsel at a hearing for violating probation.
+The accused may be represented by legal counsel at a violation of probation (or VOP) hearing.
 In these hearings, the burden of proof required is the lesser “preponderance of the evidence” standard.

 Those who violate their probation may have sentences imposed for their original charge(s).
 The court will present the grounds justifying their actions to defendants in writing.
 Probation will not be revoked for failing to pay fines or restitution unless the defendant is acting deliberately.